selik44/afflicto/readme.md

 - fix the name parsing when generating a user from a klarna order
 - make discounts calculate for rounded prices (inc vat)
 - fix input-append css
+- products can have status updates by admins

 #Order statuses
 - ubehandlet